 Listing installed systemd unit files shows which services, timers, sockets, paths, mounts, targets, and other units exist on disk together with their current unit-file state.
-That inventory is useful before enabling or masking a unit, confirming the exact unit name to manage next, or checking whether a component is installed even though it is not currently loaded into memory.
+That is useful before enabling, disabling, masking, or editing a unit because it confirms the exact unit name that systemd can load.

 Steps to list systemd unit files using systemctl: